First there were Donna and Glenn -

 In late 2015 Donna was visiting Olde City Quilts in Burlington, New Jersey, a shop owned by her college roommate and husband, Judy and Rob Engime.
 While there she discovered what an “Innova” was and fell in love with an AutoPilot longarm computerized quilting system.
 She knew then that she needed to have one at her home so returned home and completed some remodeling to create a quilting studio where “Buffy, the Quilt Top Slayer” could reside.
 Buffy moved in during the spring of 2016 and Donna immediately started working on the many UFOs (unfinished objects) she had stacked up waiting to be completed.
 This allowed her time to improve her skills on Buffy to the point where she eventually was able to launch her home-based longarm quilting business “Montana Quilting and Supplies” and she started longarm quilting for her many friends.

 In early 2018 Donna and Glenn decided it was time to open another store – this time focusing exclusively on longarm quilting services.
 They learned that the Innova Dealership for Montana was becoming available and quickly accepted the challenge to open a longarm training center in Helena which they have named “Montana Longarm Quilting and Supplies”.
 Continuing the many years of being entrapreneuers they opened the training center mid-August.
 The focus is exclusively on longarm quilting with sales, training, rentals and professional quilting services on Innova longarm quilting machines (both hand-guided and computerized) along with longarm technique classes and the many supplies needed to support this endeavor including batting, wide backs, longarm threads and other notions and accessories.
+Donna and Glenn attended the Innova Technician training in New York and are very excited to support all the Innova owners in Montana!
 In the fall of 2020 (yes, during a pandemic!) they added Brother sewing and embroidery machines - and the rest is history!

 Then came Julie and Wes…